5F9AC6C0-0B31-8A77-9FA2100084CB1736

 Miriam Lerner ’24

-Miriam is a junior from Lancaster, Pennsylvania.
-She is planning to major in Art History and minor in French.
-On campus, she also works as a magazine editor for the Wellin Museum, tutors local children, and sings in Special K. In her free time, she loves to cook, read Jane Austen, and spend too many minutes on the NYT mini crosswords.
+Miriam is a senior from Lancaster, Pennsylvania majoring in Art History with a French minor.
+On campus, she also works at the Wellin Museum, tutors at Clinton Elementary, and sings in Special K. In her free time, she loves to hike, read poetry, and take walks in the Glen with friends.

 Owen Lewis ’24

-Owen is a junior from Buffalo, New York (which, impressively, is farther away from New York City than his old home in Maryland).
-He is a Creative Writing major and is a Sports Editor for the Spectator.
-He loves watching and writing about tennis above all else, but he also enjoys reading longform articles (mostly on Grantland, a deceased website he mourns daily), watching his favorite TV shows on repeat, and taking walks.
+Owen is a senior from Buffalo, New York (which, impressively, is further away from New York City than his former home in Maryland).
+He is a Creative Writing major and hopes to one day find a place to work in the dying media industry.
+Tennis is his main love, but he also enjoys reading longform articles — mostly on Grantland, a deceased website he mourns daily — and endlessly rewatching TV shows.
+He spent last semester in Melbourne, Australia and intends to return as soon as possible.

 Kelly McElroy ’24

-Kelly is a junior from Princeton Junction, New Jersey majoring in Creative Writing and minoring in Theatre.
-On campus, she can be found on the football field at halftime (with the Dance Team!
-Football lies outside her area of expertise.), practicing her tap dancing, or singing with the choir.
-In her free time, she is usually rewatching movies and tv shows she's already seen multiple times and defending them to no end.
-She also loves goldfish.
+Kelly is a senior from Princeton Junction, New Jersey majoring in Creative Writing and minoring in Theatre.
+On campus, she can be found performing with the Dance Team, practicing her tap dancing, or setting type in the letterpress studio.
+In her free time, she is usually rewatching movies she's already seen multiple times and defending them to no end.

 Lucy Meola ’26